 - Step 1: Visit the authorized PAN card center to get the required application form.

 - Step 2: Fill the required application form and attached the required documents with the form, and pay the application fee.

 - Step 3: PAN number will be sent to the applicant at the address being provided in the application.

-In conclusion, we would like to say that PAN number assists the concerned department particularly the Income Tax department to identify all the transactions being done by the PAN holder.
-This transaction varies from income tax payments, credit for TDS, return on income, etc.
+In conclusion, we would like to say that PAN number assists the concerned department, particularly the Income Tax department, to identify all the transactions being done by the PAN holder.
+This transaction varies from income tax payments, credit for TDSTDSTDS (Tax Deducted at Source) is a mechanism wherein income tax is collected at the source of income generation.
+The one who makes payment to another person deducts TDS out of the amount and remits the amount to the government on behalf of the receiver. , return on income, etc.

-PAN number enables the authority to extract the information of the PAN number holder and match the transactions like investments, borrowing, and various other business-related transactions.
+PAN number enables the authority to extract the PAN number holder’s information and match the transactions like investments, borrowing, and various other business-related transactions.

-This has been a guide to the Full form of PAN i.e (Permanent Account Number) and definition.
-Here we discuss the format of PAN and also learn how to apply for PAN card along with its eligibility criteria, the document required to do so.
+This has been a guide to the Full form of PAN, i.e. (Permanent Account Number) and definition.
+Here we discuss the format of PAN and also learn how to apply for a PAN card along with its eligibility criteria, the document required to do so.
 You may refer to the following articles to learn more about finance –